 The quick answer

 The most private alternative to ChatGPT is a local model on your own device.
 The most private cloud alternative is DuckDuckGo AI Chat.
 The best-quality cloud alternative with respectable privacy is Claude.ai.
 Everything else involves trusting a company that has commercial reasons to know more about you.
 If you can run AI on your own hardware, do — it's the only option where privacy is mechanical, not a policy.
-Join the PocketLLM waitlist.
+Join the PocketLLM launch list.